Luke-zm/DSI_Proj/project_3/README.md

 A class function is written for this task.
 It will be able to automate the collection of data.
 It can also save and extend the current csv file should new data under the same topic appear.
 A simple way to obtain the possible attribute and methods for the PRAW package is also included.
+More deatils are given in the note book itself.

 ### Data dictionary
 |no|feature|description|